JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 Regardless of the platform you're targeting, each of them needs a dedicated entry point:

-* For Android, that's the Activity whose job it is to show the main composable from common code.
+* For Android, that's the `Activity`, whose job is to show the main composable from common code.
 * For an iOS app, that's the `@main` class or structure that initializes the app.
 * For a JVM app, that's the `main()` function that starts the application which launches the main common composable.
 * For a Kotlin/JS or Kotlin/Wasm app, that's the `main()` function that attaches the main common code composable